Chandigarh: Population

 Males constitute 55% of the population and females 45%.
 The sex ratio is 818 females for every 1,000 males.
-The child sex ratio is 880 females per thousand males.
+The child-sex ratio is 880 females per thousand males.
 Chandigarh has an effective literacy rate of 86.77% (based on population 7 years and above), higher than the national average; with male literacy of 90.81% and female literacy of 81.88%.
 10.8% of the population is under 6 years of age.
-The population of Chandigarh forms 0.09 per cent of India in 2011.
+The population of Chandigarh formed 0.09 per cent of India in 2011.

 There has been a substantial decline in the population growth rate in Chandigarh, with just 17.10% growth between 2001 and 2011.
 Since the 1951–1961 period, the growth rate has decreased from 394.13% to 17.10%, a likely cause being the rapid urbanisation and development in neighbouring cities.
 The urban population constitutes 97.25% of the total and the rural population makes up 2.75%, as there are only a few villages within Chandigarh, situated on its Western and South-Eastern border, and the majority of people live in the heart of Chandigarh.

 Languages

-English is the sole official language of Chandigarh.
-The majority of the population speaks Hindi (76.8%) while Punjabi is spoken by 22.03%.
+English and Hindi are the official languages used by the Chandigarh UT administration.
+The majority of the population speaks Hindi (67.76%) while Punjabi is spoken by 22.02%.
 Government schools use English, Hindi, and Punjabi textbooks.
-The percentage of Punjabi speakers has fallen from 36% in 1981 to 22% in 2011, while that of Hindi speakers has increased from 51% to 78%.
+The percentage of Punjabi speakers has fallen from 36% in 1981 to 22% in 2011, while that of Hindi speakers has increased from 51% to 67%.